 Anyone can participate in Project Squirrel.
 No matter where you live, city or suburb, from the Midwest to the East Coast, Canada to Mexico, The U.K. to Italy, if tree squirrels live in your neighborhood, you are encouraged to become a squirrel monitor.

-The scientists at Project Squirrel will also use this project to understand the effect that participation in citizen science has on participants.
+The scientists at Project Squirrel will also use this project to understand the effect that participation in citizen science has on participants and data quaility.
 By contributing to Project Squirrel and documenting your experience, you can provide valuable information that will eventually be used to learn how valuable citizen scientists are to the advancement of scientific knowledge as a whole.

 |How to Join||

 Click "Get Started" on SciStarter to submit your data.

 |Ideal Age Group||Elementary school (6 - 10 years), Adults, Families|

 |Type of Activity||On a hike, At home, On a walk, run, At school|

 These are ratings provided by participants in this project.